Franco-yvr/KNNProjects/ImageClassification/README.md

-You will need a script for computing the SIFT descriptors for the given images.
-The one used for this project was 3.2 Gb, which was well beyond the github 100Mb policy.
+Step 1: You will need a script to extract the SIFT descriptors of the provided images.
+I have one somewhere, will try to add it later.
+Alternatively there should be many on github.

+Step 2: python3 main.py